dainylcua/dainylcua/README.md

 Gaming (tabletop, PC, console, mobile), Coding, Music, Baking, Storytelling, Graphic Design, and Pets!

 ---
+### Projects:

+_More details can be found on each of the respsective pages._

+[DungeonSheet](https://github.com/dainylcua/dungeon-sheet): A psuedo-SPA (single page application) character creator which uses JavaScript and JQuery (and mimics a single page application)

+[5eTale](https://github.com/dainylcua/5eTale): A CRUD custom item database which uses MongoDB and Express.js for the backend.

+---

 _Check back for more - I'm always furthering my skillset!_